 A rather recent monetization strategy lies in gathering depersonalized user data and selling it to specialized companies.
 In most cases, for marketing and market study purposes.

 Big brands can develop a fitness app as a part of a bigger game.
-For example, Adidas has launched a fitness app called adidas Training to reach a wide audience and increase its loyalty.
+For example, Adidas launched a fitness app called Adidas Training to reach a wide audience and increase loyalty.

 Another case is when manufacturers of fitness equipment also create a fitness app.
-They have needed experience on how to help users make the most of their devices.
-For example, a renowned manufacturer of fitness trackers Fitbit also provides a special app Fitbit: Health & Fitness which is very popular (#6 in Health & Fitness on App Store).
+They have the needed experience on how to help users make the most of their devices.
+For example, Fitbit, a renowned manufacturer of fitness trackers, also provides a special app Fitbit: Health & Fitness, which is very popular (#6 in Health & Fitness on App Store).

-Because why not?
-If the app owner is not sure how to create a fitness app the audience would like, the idea can be tested by starting a crowdfunding campaign.
+Why not?
+If the app owner is unsure how to create a fitness app the audience would like, the idea can be tested by starting a crowdfunding campaign.
 If users are interested in the app idea, they will back it up with money.

-In return, the app owner can offer lifetime subscription, early access to premium features, merchandise, and more options.
-In addition, the app will get the audience who will be the first adopters and provide feedback.
+In return, the app owner can offer a lifetime subscription, early access to premium features, merchandise, and more options.
+In addition, the app gets the audience—its first adopters—who provide invaluable feedback.

 So, you’ve decided to develop a fitness app…

-Moving from theory to real practice is a big decision which requires a deep reflection on how to create a fitness app that users will use regularly and pay for it.
+Moving from theory to real practice is a big decision that requires deep reflection on how to create your own fitness app that users want to use regularly and pay for it.

 Consider these brief points to increase your success chances when you start developing a fitness app:

 Again, focus on the core functionality to launch fast and on budget.
 Using the MVP approach, you test the waters to see what users are willing to pay.
 This is rarely possible on the first try.
-Develop and launch, market test and repeat.
+Develop and launch, market test, rinse/repeat.

-Probably, you can monetize your app through affiliate programs.
-You can team up with a retail business that provides you gift certificates in return to promotion.
+You could probably monetize your app through affiliate programs.
+Team up with a retail business providing gift certificates in return for promotion.
 Or collaborate with insurance companies.
-The latter can provide better terms for users who maintain a healthy lifestyle.
+The latter might offer better terms for users who maintain a healthy lifestyle.

 Design does require special attention.
-No matter how great the features are, if the app looks and feels cheap, users will lose interest.
+Users will lose interest if the app looks and feels cheap, no matter how great the features are.
 Think through what users want to see and what they will want to avoid at any cost.

-Fitness applications must work well on where users expect them to use.
-They must be compatible with as many computing devices as possible: smart watches, trackers, smartphones, PCs, and TVs.
+Fitness applications must support cross-platforms.
+They must be compatible with as many computing devices as possible: smartwatches, trackers, smartphones, PCs, and TVs.

-Invest your time in looking for developers who know how to develop a fitness app unless you have an experienced in-house team.
+Invest your time looking for developers who know how to make a custom fitness app unless you have an experienced in-house team.
 Find programmers who can provide your audience with a stellar app.

 Configure options and get an estimate.

 Mobile apps for fitness show the highest retention rates among all app categories.
 96% of users use only one health and fitness app.
-Unlike other industries, fitness applications remain on users’ smartphones for a long time.
+Unlike other industries, fitness applications remain on users’ smartphones for long.